tytydraco/yessleep/out/Most_of_the_people_around_me_have_disappeared_and_I_seem_to_be_the_only_one_who_remembers_them_Yesterday_we_captured_one_of_the_things_that_erased_them.md

 There used to be people here.
-Thousands, if not tens of thousands, of men, women and children, making their way through life the best they knew how.
+Thousands, if not tens of thousands, of men, women and children.
 Now, most of them are gone.
 Not killed.
 Not abducted.
 No bloody war or grand exodus.
 They’re just…gone.

 I’m the only one who seems to remember them.
 According to Dr. Wakefield, that makes me special:

 *“Humans are disappearing, but they’re disappearing quietly - whispers drowned out by the buzzing of locusts.
 We need people who can hear the whispers.
 We need people who remember."*

 My eyes scanned the endless vacant sidewalks and empty storefronts, a barren landscape that had once been my hometown.
 Feeling my teeth begin to chatter, I reached out and attempted to increase the heat, but my car’s A/C couldn’t go any higher.
 Per my dashboard, the temperature was twenty-eight degrees Fahrenheit.
 Not sure precisely what’s happening in your neck of the woods, but it’s not *typically* below freezing outside during the summer.

 Not in Georgia, at least.

 The hum of my sedan’s tired engine began overpowering the pop song playing over the radio, but I barely noticed.
 My attention was stuck on the objects lurking in my glove compartment.
 I couldn’t stop imagining them rattling around in there.
 These tools - they were things that didn't belong to me.
 Things you hide from plain view because of their implications.
 Not that I needed to hide them.
 I could have left them on my backseats, half-concealed under a litany of fast food wrappers.
 Hell, I could have let them ride shotgun, flaunting my violent intent loud and proud.
 Wouldn’t have made a damn bit of difference.

 Who was left to hide them from?
-The Police Station was abandoned, too.
+The police station was abandoned too.

 As I passed through a rural neighborhood, I spotted what looked to be a family stacking cut lumber into neat little piles on their front porch.
 They darted inside when they saw me coming.
 I'm sure they didn’t comprehend the magnitude of what’d been transpiring, but that didn’t mean their survival instincts were off the mark.